Pet Health Advice: The Ugly Truth About Pet Obesity

 Switch Your Pet From Dry to Wet Food

-Dry pet foods, no matter what kind, possess too many calories for the majority of dogs.
+Dry pet foods, no matter what kind, possess too many calories for most dogs.

 In fact, most pets quickly lose excess weight when switched from a kibble-based diet to a wet food diet simply because fewer calories are consumed.